 Companies borrow money to fund expansion or get cash for day-to-day operations.
 Debts have the ability to impact a company’s balance sheet adversely.
 So, it is very important for a company to pay off such debts and ensure the business’s stable health.
 Thus, to accelerate the process of paying the debt, a company uses a cash sweep.

-Such an option allows a company to pay the outstanding debts even before their due date.
-It helps the company not only to minimize risk and liability but also pay its debt faster.
+Such an option allows a company to pay outstanding debts even before their due date.
+It helps the company not only to minimize risk and liability but also to pay its debt faster.

 How Cash Sweep is used to Earn Higher Interest?

 Cash Sweep also allows a business or an individual to ensure that the extra money does not sit idle in a low-interest account.
 Instead, the excess money is put into better liquid cash investment vehicles to earn higher interest rates.
 Such investment options not only offer higher interest rates but also liquidity.
 Sweep accounts usually invest money in money market mutual funds, savings accounts, or even short-term certificates.

 Businesses or individuals must also keep a check on the cost of operating such accounts.
 It is very much possible that the account maintenance fees offset the higher interest earned from investing the excess cash.
 Such accounts usually carry a flat fee.

 Sweep accounts originally came in use to bypass a government regulation, which limited banks from giving interest on commercial checking accounts.
 Many brokerage accounts also started offering similar features to enable investors to earn a return on unused cash.

 Both Individuals and Companies

 For individuals, brokerages usually use sweep accounts to put the funds that are waiting to be reinvested – like dividends.
 Such funds remain in the sweep accounts until an investor decides the future course of action or the broker executes the already standing orders.

 - Saves time by eliminating personal intervention.

 - Helps companies or individuals efficiently achieve their financial goals.